ERaines/ERaines/README.md

 I’m passionate about data analysis, particularly in tackling analytical challenges and transforming data into meaningful insights that drive business outcomes.
 Proactive, analytical, and experienced in agile environments, I am seeking a junior developer or data analyst role where I can contribute to real-world solutions and continue to grow in the tech field.

-Based in Cork, Ireland, and open to remote opportunities or relocation within the EU or UK...
+Based in Cork, Ireland, and open to remote opportunities or relocation within the EU or UK.

 # .